Paul-Asamoah-Boadu/SQL-Data-Dig/README.md

 - <b>Order Management</b>: Keep track of customer orders, including the products ordered and the date of the order.

-- __Customer Management__: Store and manage customer information, including name, contact information, and order history.
+- <b>Customer Management</b>: Store and manage customer information, including name, contact information, and order history.

 - __Reporting__: Generate reports on product and supplier information, order history, and customer information.